Active beach nourishment operation at Ocean Park Beach, VA (June 2022)

 Acknowledgements

 Funding for the sand and heavy mineral resource projects (open-file reports from 2016-2019) was provided by the U.S. Bureau of Ocean Energy Management (BOEM) under Cooperative Agreement M14AC00013 with additional funding from Virginia Energy.
-Funding for the capacity assessment study to assess recovery of economic minerals within marine sand deposits is provided by BOEM under Cooperative Agreement M21AC00010 with additional funding contributions from Virginia Energy.
+Funding for the capacity assessment study to assess recovery of economic minerals within marine sand deposits was provided by BOEM under Cooperative Agreement M21AC00010 with additional funding contributions from Virginia Energy.
 For more information about marine minerals on the Atlantic continental shelf, visit the BOEM web site.

 Selected References: